Look Ma! No Derailleurs!!

 Over the last 8 years or so, we've seen a lot of interest in internally geared rear hubs (IGH for short).
 A bike with an IGH has all of the gears housed inside the rear hub instead of using traditional cogs, derailleurs and chain rings.
 Remember your old 3-speed (or your parent's old 3-speed)?
 It's like that, but with a lot more gears.
 IGH technology is an old one (over 100 years old actually), but with the invention of derailleurs, the 3-sp IGH was abandoned by most cyclists for the unlimited gearing options of the derailleur.
 I don't see the end of derailleurs anytime soon, but for those who are investigating IGH, we're trying to help you with your homework.

-When Todd Bertram, a master frame builder here at R+E Cycles in Seattle, returned from Germany in 2003 he brought with him something special.
+When long time Rodriguez Frame Builder, Todd Bertram returned from Germany in 2003 he brought with him something special.
 It was a finely crafted piece of German engineering known as the Rohloff Speedhub.
-He’d spent almost two years in Germany, worked in the Rohloff factory, and had seen a lot of these on bicycles throughout Europe.
+He'd spent almost two years in Germany, worked in the Rohloff factory, and had seen a lot of these on bicycles throughout Europe.
 He had a sneaking suspicion that soon, this engineering marvel would capture the eye of American cyclists as well.

 A Rohloff hub has 14 speeds instead of just 3.
 Now the IGH rider could have the same range of gearing that would be found on a traditional 27-speed touring bike.
 A bicycle equipped with a Rohloff Speedhub has no derailleurs to worry about, and is virtually trouble free as far as shifting goes.